Best time to Visit Tanzania

 The most frequent expeditions are obviously to Mt.
 Kilimanjaro and Mt.
 Meru, but there are also other destinations such as the Crater Highlands.
 Trekking companies will happily put together an itinerary that suits your preferences and all other important details for your comfortability.

 Unguja/Zanzibar Island, is the main island in the Tanzania.
 Stone Town, part of Zanzibar, is an old trade center, with mosques and winding lanes.
 The 1883 House of Wonders is a former sultan’s palace with a clock tower.
-The Old Fort now houses a cultural center and a stone amphitheater.
+The Old Fort now houses a cultural center and a stone amphitheater, The best beaches!

 More about Tanzania Travel Guide: